-Opinion | Republicans are lying.
-Trump has no right to the chaos he’s causing.
+Opinion | Republicans are wrong.
+Trump has no ‘right’ to cause this chaos.

 Some Republicans have reportedly said privately that they are just giving Trump time to "process" his loss.
 Do they think he's a child?
 Is he really so emotionally immature?
 He has had plenty of setbacks in his life — multiple bankruptcies, two divorces.
 He knew he was likely to lose this election and had plenty of time to prepare his tender ego for the blow.

 More likely, McConnell and the rest are more concerned about the bruised feelings of Trump's millions of voters.
 Republicans are looking ahead to the Jan.
 5 runoffs in Georgia that will determine control of the Senate.
-Republicans believe they need Trump's base in order to prevail — and fear that if they don't indulge his fantasy of having won an election he clearly lost, Trump could be indifferent or even hostile regarding the two crucial Senate contests.
+Republicans believe they need Trump's base to prevail — and fear that if they don't indulge his fantasy of having won an election he clearly lost, Trump could be indifferent or even hostile regarding the two crucial Senate contests.

 Potential contenders for the GOP presidential nomination in 2024 — among them Cruz, Sen. Tom Cotton (Ark.), Sen. Marco Rubio (Fla.) — have even more reason to avoid crossing Trump and angering his most passionate supporters.
 That is probably why Secretary of State Mike Pompeo, an ambitious man, made his dangerous and appalling wisecrack about "a smooth transition to a second Trump administration."